 It’s a flat, easy ride offering contrasting scenes – from the salt-licked Firth of Thames with its notable birdlife, to the verdant Hauraki Plains and a flinty gorge strewn with intriguing gold mining relics.

-Located south of Auckland and north of Tauranga, the Rail Trail is split into five sections, with an exciting new section to Matamata – the home of Hobbiton – recently opened.
+Located south of Auckland and north of Tauranga, the Rail Trail is split into five sections, including an exciting section to Matamata – the home of Hobbiton Movie Set.
 The whole trail can be completed over 3–5 days, overnighting in atmospheric accommodation along the way.
 Day rides are also popular, with convenient bike hire and shuttles making the logistics a breeze.

 - Karangahake Gorge’s gold mining relics and short walks